 Emily served as a Peace Corps Volunteer in Togo from 2010-2012, during which she acted as a Pathways Togo Conference Coordinator.
 Following her Peace Corps service, Emily pursued a Masters of Arts in Law and Diplomacy at the Fletcher School at Tufts University.
-While in graduate school, she spent a summer interning with USAID in Liberia.
-After finishing her graduate studies in 2015, Emily began working as a project manager at Management Sciences for Health, supporting health programs in West Africa.
-She lives in her hometown of Boston, MA.
+She now works as a Program Officer at Pathfinder International where she supports reproductive health programs in West Africa.
+She lives in Cambridge, MA..

 Priya has a background in public and global health.
 She graduated from Indiana University with B.S in Public Health in 2012.
 From 2012-2014 she served as a community health volunteer in the Community Health and AIDS Prevention program in Peace Corps Togo.
 She brings program coordination experience from her two years with Partners In Health in Boston.
 There, she supported the Ebola response in 2014 and later coordinated TB and HIV efforts in, primarily, Rwanda and Haiti.
 She is currently in the Masters of Science in Nursing Program at Nell Hodgson Woodruff School of Nursing at Emory University.